 WHY TERRORISM?

-six historical chapters have that terrorism takes many different forms, varying as much in aims as in .
-In Europe modern terrorism first the political left in the form of the anarchists in the second half of the 19th centuryn the USA religion lay behind John Brown’s attack on the slav town of Pottawatomie and extreme racism provided the ideological basis for the Ku Klux Klan.
-The first nationalist terroristhe Irish Skirmishers.
-Religious fanaticism a strong both ancient and modern terrorism – from the Zealots to Al-Qada – but there is no shortage of non-religious or atheist .
-Terrorism has built on national, ethnic and religious identities as well as universal ideologies such as socialism, anarchism and even a struggle for democracy and self-government.
-Terrorism has been directed against both democratic states and authoritarian regimes, nation states and empires, small elites and whole classes of society.
-The nature of the threat varies from epoch to epoch, but in recent of terrorists from four types – religious, nationalistleft far right extremism.
-This chapter looks at the common across time, place and ideology and discusses how terrorism can be as a type of rational strategy for armed conflict.
+The six historical chapters have demonstrated that terrorism takes many different forms, varying as much in aims as in operations.
+In Europe modern terrorism first arose on the political left, in the form of the anarchists in the second half of the 19th century.
+In the USA religion lay behind John Brown’s attack on the slave town of Pottawatomie, and extreme racism provided the ideological basis for the Ku Klux Klan.
+The first nationalist terrorists were the Irish Skirmishers.
+Religious fanaticism has played a strong role in both ancient and modern terrorism – from the Zealots to Al-Qaeda – but there is no shortage of non-religious or atheist terrorists.
+Terrorism has built on national, ethnic and religious identities, as well as universal ideologies such as socialism, anarchism and even a struggle for democracy and self-government.
+Terrorism has been directed against both democratic states and authoritarian regimes, nation states and empires, as well as small elites and whole classes of society.
+The nature of the threat varies from epoch to epoch, but in recent times we have seen plenty of terrorists from all four types – religious, nationalist, left-wing and far right extremism.
+This chapter looks at the common elements across time, place and ideology, and discusses how terrorism can be understood as a type of rational strategy for armed conflict.

 One of the most striking features of modern terrorism is how rarely it works.
-Hardly any terrorist group achieve the aims it claim to be fighting for.
-Th also applies to most of the groups analysed in the previous
+Hardly any terrorist group has achieved the aims it claimed to be fighting for.
+This also applies to most of the groups analysed in the previous

 (Page 251)

-six chapters, these groups chosen for study because .
+six chapters, even though these groups were chosen for study because of their significance.
 Nearly all terrorist campaigns end without any form of ‘victory’ for the terrorists.
-The few examples of terrorists achieving some of their aims are dubious, and all of them are nationalism.
-Most of the groups can in any way claim to have achieved their strategic goals have two important common: restricted political objectives and limited violence against civilians. organisations have used terrorism as one part of a broader political or armed conflict: Michael Collins’ IRA, EOKA Cyprus and ANC in South Africa, as well as the Zionist organisations in the Palestine Mandate and FLN in Algeria.
-The latter two made wider use of violence against civilians than the first threegave rise to further terrorism after the countries they were fighting for achieved independence.
-On the other hand, many organisations have achieved tactical objectives, for example when attacks on American and French bases in Beirut in 1983 forced these two countries to abandon Lebanon. some terrorist groups whose main aim was to polarise society and make it difficult for the existing regime to operate, have to some extent achieved this.
-Al-Qada in Iraq and IS in Iraq and Syria are good examples of using terrorism to weaken the apparatus of state and foment civil war.
+The few examples of terrorists achieving some of their aims are dubious, and all of them are connected to nationalism.
+Most of the groups that can in any way claim to have achieved their strategic goals have two important features in common: restricted political objectives and limited violence against civilians.
+These are organisations that have used terrorism as one part of a broader political or armed conflict: Michael Collins’ IRA, EOKA in Cyprus and the ANC in South Africa, as well as the Zionist organisations in the Palestine Mandate and the FLN in Algeria.
+The latter two made wider use of violence against civilians than the first three.
+This in turn gave rise to further terrorism after the countries they were fighting for achieved independence.
+On the other hand, many organisations have achieved tactical objectives, for example when Hezbollah’s attacks on American and French bases in Beirut in 1983 forced these two countries to abandon the Lebanon.
+Moreover, some terrorist groups whose main aim was to polarise society and make it difficult for the existing regime to operate, have to some extent achieved this.
+Al-Qaeda in Iraq and IS in Iraq and Syria are good examples of using terrorism to weaken the apparatus of state and foment civil war.
 Even the most extreme terrorist groups can sometimes have rational strategic objectives.

 Three Myths about Evil, Mad and Oppressed Terrorists